 The principal idea of $N$-best reranking methods is to determine an accurate score for each hypothesis, which should be highly negatively correlated with the error rate.
 That is, the higher the score, the lower the error rate.
-Therefore, according to the scores, the hypothesis with the highest score can be selected as output from a set of recognition candidates generated by ASR for a given input speech.
+Therefore, according to the scores, the hypothesis with the highest score can be selected as the output from a set of recognition candidates generated by ASR for a given input speech.
 Depending on the granularity or manner in which scores are computed for each hypothesis, various approaches can be categorized into token-level, sentence-level, and comparison-based approaches.

 {\bf{Token-level}} methods usually employ advanced language models to calculate the score by considering the probability of each token occurring in the hypothesis.
 Causal language modeling (CLM) and masked language modeling (MLM) are two popular usage schemes \cite{MLMScore}.
-More formally, for a given hypothesis $X=\{x_1,x_2,…,x_L\}$, causal language modeling decomposes $X$ into a sequence of conditional probabilities by referring to the chain rule and multiples these probabilities to obtain the final score:
+For a given hypothesis $X=\{x_1,x_2,…,x_L\}$, causal language modeling decomposes $X$ into a sequence of conditional probabilities using the chain rule and then multiplies these probabilities to obtain the final score:

 where $x_{<i}$ denotes the partial sequence before $x_i$.
 Even though the calculation is mathematically sound, the probability of each token only depends on what has occurred before.
 However, there is no doubt that all the tokens in each hypothesis are known, especially in the context of the ASR hypothesis revising task.
 It is certainly possible to use bidirectional information to calculate the score for each token in the hypothesis.
-Therefore, opposite to the CLM, masked language modeling determines the score by:
+Therefore, in contrast to CLM, masked language modeling determines the score as follows:

 where $ x_{\backslash i}$ represents the entire hypothesis except $x_i$.
-Consequently, MLM considers more information to compute the score for each token so as to expect more accuracy than CLM.
-Furthermore, MLM seems more suitable to be combined with recent Transformer-based pre-trained language models because its calculation method is consistent with the training objectives of these pre-trained models \cite{BERT}.
+Compared with CLM, MLM considers more contextual information to calculate the score of each token, so it is usually expected to obtain a higher accuracy than CLM.